 Keep in mind that low quality turmeric may be adulterated with cheap fillers, such as wheat starch, which will cause adverse symptoms in people with gluten intolerance.

-Curcumin supplements may interact with other medications you are taking.
-Consult your physician before taking curcumin supplements if you are currently taking other medications, like blood thinners, insulin, or antihypertensive drugs.
+Curcumin supplements may also interact with other medications you are taking.
+It is important to speak with a doctor before taking curcumin supplements, especially if you are currently taking other medications, like blood thinners or insulin.

 Just one thing